Simon's Sircus

-Simon’s Sircus was an aerobatics display team comprising six Sea Vixen FAW2 aircraft from 892 Naval Air Squadron of the British Royal Navy's Fleet Air Arm.
-The team operated during the summer of 1968 and was named after 892 Squadron’s commanding officer at the time, Lt Cdr Simon Idiens RN.
+Simon's Sircus, a unit of the United Kingdom's Royal Navy (RN), was an aerobatics display team.
+It consisted of six de Havilland Sea Vixen FAW.2 jet aircraft belonging to the Fleet Air Arm's (FAA) 892 Naval Air Squadron.
+The team was active during the summer of 1968.
+Simon's Sircus was named in honour of both its commanding officer, Lieutenant Commander Simon Idiens, RN, and its mascot, a young lion cub from Longleat House, also called Simon.

 History

-Simon’s Sircus was formed in April 1968 by Lt Cdr Idiens following 892 Squadron’s disembarkation from the aircraft carrier HMS Hermes.
+Simon's Sircus was formed in April 1968 by Lt Cdr Idiens following 892 Squadron's disembarkation from the aircraft carrier HMS Hermes.
 They were based at RNAS Yeovilton and displayed at numerous RAF Airshows and Royal Navy Air Station Air Days during the 1968 season culminating in the SBAC Farnborough Airshow on 20, 21 and 22 September.
-The main element of the team’s display began with a steep turn and then a loop in ‘broad arrow’ formation, changing to ‘box six’ during the second manoeuvre.
-This was followed by a barrel roll in ‘long arrow’ formation, a loop in ‘spearhead’ formation and lastly a ‘bomb burst’ and finale.
+The main element of the team's display began with a steep turn and then a loop in 'broad arrow' formation, changing to 'box six' during the second manoeuvre.
+This was followed by a barrel roll in 'long arrow' formation, a loop in 'spearhead' formation and lastly a 'bomb burst' and finale.
 The team were highly acclaimed by many who saw them display, due in no small part to the fact that the Sea Vixens used were over five times heavier than the Folland Gnats used by the well known Red Arrows aerobatic team of the RAF.

-Following the conclusion of the Farnborough displays Simon’s Sircus and 892 Squadron were officially disbanded.
+Following the conclusion of the Farnborough displays Simon's Sircus and 892 Squadron were officially disbanded.